Last Updated: February 8, 2026

 Why Are Solo Contractors Rejecting Expensive Software?

 I started my contracting business with $347 in the bank and a used F-150 that burned oil.
 Every dollar mattered.
 So when people today tell solo operators “just buy Jobber alternatives like Housecall Pro or ServiceTitan,” I understand why that advice feels insulting.
-Those platforms cost $150-300 monthly—the same as a truck payment, insurance, or your entire advertising budget when you’re starting out.
+Those platforms cost $150–300 monthly, the same as a truck payment, insurance, or your entire advertising budget when you’re starting out.

-The “Short Answer” Verdict
+The Short Answer Verdict

-If you don’t have time to read the full breakdown, here is our bottom line:
+If you don’t have time to read the full breakdown, here is the bottom line:

 - Best for Complex Dispatch: Jobber.
 A strong choice if you manage 10+ trucks and complex routing.